containerbuildsystem/cachi2/docs/usage.md

 # Usage

 This document is split into two general sections.
-The first goes through the general process of prefetching dependencies and injecting relevant configuration and content for building an application in a hermetic environment.
+The first goes through the general process of pre-fetching dependencies and injecting relevant configuration and content for building an application in a hermetic environment.
 The second section goes through each of these steps for the supported package managers.